checopdleon/leetCodeSolutions/README.md

 These solutions were solved using the IDEAL problem solving method and the Duke Univ.'s approach to solving computer science problems.

+ps.
+Naming scheme for files in the repo
+<number of question> <leetcode title of prob>

 Feel free to leave comments!
 I welcome them all!
 Thanks for visitings!
 Sending you good vibes,